 This project will provide the critical clinical evidence on the effectiveness of adding progesterone to antiestrogenic therapies in patients with early stage breast cancer.

-This research builds on previous findings that a protein called MCL-1, acts like a life and death switch for triple negative breast cancer cells.
-The team will further explore the role of M
+This research builds on previous findings that the protein MCL-1 acts like a life and death switch for triple negative breast cancer cells.

 This study will explore whether certain microRNAS could be targeted in combination with chemotherapy to kill breast cancer cells and improve patient outcomes.